usespeakeasy/full-stack-take-home-assessment/README.md

 1. Send the link to your fork to our recruiter

+## Need help?

+If you have any questions or need clarification at any point during the take-home, please don’t hesitate to reach out to your recruiter via email.
+We’re happy to help!

+We want you to feel supported throughout the process—no question is too small!

 ---

 Good luck!
 We look forward to reviewing your work. 🚀